 Work on your landing pages, find your relevant keywords, write engaging content.
 You’ve got them on your website, all you have to do now is reel them in.

 A catchy call-to-action with a sign-up form should complete the process.

 SEO is a form of advertising done online.
 It definitely beats what traditional advertising and has been doing for years.
 What’s great about SEO is you can do it without ever having to spend a single cent.
 Because SEO is reliant on the quality of your content and keywords.

 And if you are going to spend, it’s still not going to be as expensive as it is with print media.
 It’s simple and practical provided you have a deep understanding of how it all works.

 The data is measurable & quantifiable

 One of the benefits of SEO is that you can see the progress of your published pages or content.
 Traditional media spends millions of dollars putting up billboards, posters, TV commercials and merchandising but even then their data remains inconclusive and unquantifiable.

 With tools like Google Analytics, you can get an extensive look at the performance of all your ads.
 You can even see how much time people spend on your videos before closing it.

 The best part is you can manually target a specific group with a specific ad before publishing them.
 You can customise the groups based on age, gender, area proximity, even by industry.

-Implementing a strong foundation for your brand’s SEO should be any company’s first priority.
+Implementing a strong foundation for your brand’s SEO is of great importance to your company.
 It is vital to any brand’s success in establishing a digital presence especially if you want to stay ahead of your competition.